dayton-outar/shillings/docs/DERIVATIVES/README.md

 19.11 Scenario analysis
 19.12 Extension of formulas
 19.13 Portfolio insurance
 19.14 Application of machine learning to hedging

-**Appendix: Taylor series expansions and Greek letters**

-**Chapter 20.
-Volatility smiles and volatility surfaces**
+**Chapter 18: Volatility smiles and volatility surfaces**
 20.1 Implied volatilities of calls and puts
 20.2 Volatility smile for foreign currency options
 20.3 Volatility smile for equity options